monicanq/menu-shopping-cart/README.md

 ## Functionality

-* Items on the menu can be searched by their name
+:heavy_check_mark: Items on the menu can be searched by their name

-* Items can be added or deleted from the cart
+:heavy_check_mark: Items can be added or deleted from the cart

-* There is a counter that keeps track of the total number of items selected
+:heavy_check_mark: There is a counter that keeps track of the total number of items selected

-* There is a counter that keeps track of the different allergens or dietaries for all the items selected
+:heavy_check_mark: There is a counter that keeps track of the different allergens or dietaries for all the items selected